spicetify/docs/docs/development/api-wrapper/methods/player.md

 ### getDuration

-Return the duration of current track in milisecond.
+Return the duration of current track in milliseconds.

 ```ts
 Spicetify.Player.getDuration();